xyzisinus/grader4AutolabProjectNeedingVM/README.md

 in a container-based grading system and to run on a VM any Autolab grader/submission appropriately configured in its environment.

-If you are a teaching staff with existing VM-required Autolab graders and look to adapting your graders to the environment of a container-based grading system, the Grader may be useful to you.
+If you are a teaching staff with existing VM-dependent Autolab graders and look to adapting your graders to the environment of a container-based grading system, the Grader may be useful to you.